March to Close All Slaughterhouses

 It is now time to demand, loud and clear, the end of animal slavery and the abolition of all practices that cause them the most harm: breeding, fishing and slaughter.

-On June 13, 2015 in Toronto, Ontario, compassionate citizens will hold a peaceful march to demand the closure of all slaughterhouses and to end the violence that we inflict on non-human animals.
+On June 11, 2016 in Toronto, Ontario, and around the world, compassionate citizens will hold a peaceful march to demand the closure of all slaughterhouses and to end the violence that we inflict on non-human animals.
 We will be joined by compassionate citizens across the globe, who will march in solidarity.

 As a society, we have marched against sexism, racism, and homophobia.
 Now, we ask you to join us to march against another oppression: speciesism.
 Our fellow non-human earthlings desperately need us to act against their continuous pain and suffering at the hands of a meat-eating society.
 Meat consumption causes more suffering and death than any other human activity and is completely unnecessary.